ericosur/ccbox/mycurl/README.md

 # mycurl example

+## USELESS

+Yahoo stopped providing YQL service.
+Only for archive purpose.
+DO NOT run this.

+## description

 A simple C++ example that uses curl to query yahoo weather API for weather at Taipei.

 ## notes